Djsyonide/rhythm-master/README.md

 const MAX_RESTARTS = 3;
 const HIT_WINDOW = 0.18;

+---

 ## ⚙️ **Beta Disclaimer**

-Rhythm Master is currently in beta.
+-Rhythm Master is currently in beta.
-Gameplay mechanics, balance, and UI are subject to change based on testing feedback.
+-Gameplay mechanics, balance, and UI are subject to change based on testing feedback.

-Blockchain transactions are irreversible — always verify wallet prompts carefully.
+-Blockchain transactions are irreversible — always verify wallet prompts carefully.

-🧠 **Credits**
+##🧠 **Credits**

-Built by Sublime Sounds
+-Built by Sublime Sounds
-Powered by WAX, SSN, and AtomicAssets
+-Powered by WAX, SSN, and AtomicAssets